intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Changes compared to RFC4053

-The mayor change in this revision of the document is that all tooling details have been removed.
+The major change in this revision of the document is that all tooling details have been removed.
 Particularly some text in the introduction, Section 3.1.1.
 (Liaison Statement Submission), Section 3.1.2.
 (Mechanism for Displaying Liaison Statements), Section 3.2.2.4.
 (Generating Liaison Statements) and the appendix have been removed.